delta-io/delta/README.md

 2. **Mutual exclusion**: Only one writer must be able to create (or rename) a file at the final destination.
 3. **Consistent listing**: Once a file has been written in a directory, all future listings for that directory must return that file.

 Given that storage systems do not necessarily provide all of these guarantees out-of-the-box, Delta Lake transactional operations typically go through the [LogStore API](https://github.com/delta-io/delta/blob/master/src/main/scala/org/apache/spark/sql/delta/storage/LogStore.scala) instead of accessing the storage system directly.
 We can plug in custom `LogStore` implementations in order to provide the above guarantees for different storage systems.
 Delta Lake has built-in `LogStore` implementations for HDFS, Amazon S3 and Azure storage services.
+Please see [Delta Lake Storage Configuration](https://docs.delta.io/latest/delta-storage.html) for more details.
 If you are interested in adding a custom `LogStore` implementation for your storage system, you can start discussions in the community mailing group.

 As an optimization, storage systems can also allow _partial listing of a directory, given a start marker_.
 Delta Lake can use this ability to efficiently discover the latest version of a table, without listing all of the files in the transaction log.

-## Concurrency Level
+## Concurrency Control

-Delta Lake currently supports concurrent reads and _append-only_ writes.
-To be considered as _append-only_, a writer must be only adding new data without reading or modifying existing data in any way.
-Note that concurrent reads and appends are allowed and get snapshot isolation even when they operate on the same Delta Lake table partition.
-More concurrent operations will be added in future versions.
+Delta Lake ensures _serializability_ for concurrent reads and writes.
+Please see [Delta Lake Concurrency Control](https://docs.delta.io/latest/delta-concurrency.html) for more details.

 # Reporting issues
 We use [GitHub Issues](https://github.com/delta-io/delta/issues) to track community reported issues.
 You can also [contact](#community) the community for getting answers.